AngelEngineering/nativescript-plugins/packages/camera/README.md

 *Flash Control and Front Cameras on iOS* - iOS devices since the iPhone 6s have a mode called Retina Flash, which will use the device display to display a bright white screen while using the front camera to take a photo if flash mode is enabled.
 Rear cameras will use the device flash hardware instead.

+*Video Codec* - The videos will be recorded using either h264 or h265 compression depending on the device and OS version.
 ------------------------------

 ## Utils